pyliaorachel/pyliaorachel.github.io/_posts/tutorial/Hardware/2017-04-13-esp8266-with-arduino-trials-and-errors.md

 Note that you are directly talking to ESP8266 via Arduino board as a channel.

 1. Connect and power up your Arduino board & ESP8266
 2. Make sure you Arduino board isn't loaded with other programs.
-Either reset your Arduino baord, or upload a `BareMinimum` example program to it if so
+Either reset your Arduino baord, or upload a `BareMinimum` example program to it
 3. Open up Arduino IDE, select `Tools > Port > YourConnectedPort`
 4. Open up `Serial Monitor`, and listen to baudrate `115200`.
 You may see some messages bump up; those should be from ESP8266.
 Recognize the `ready` message at the end.
 See image in step 7
     - _Try other baudrates if you are seeing random symbols, or seeing nothing_